philipmat/discogs-xml2db/README.md

 discogs-xml2db is a python program for importing [discogs data dumps](https://data.discogs.com/) into several databases.

-Version 2 is a rewrite of the original *discogs-xml2db* (referred to here as the *classic* version).
-It is based on a [branch by RedApple,](https://github.com/redapple/discogs-xml2db) and it is several times faster.

-Currently, it supports MySQL and PostgreSQL as target databases.
+It exports to CSV as an intermediate step.
+It can then import these CSV files into  MySQL, PostgreSQL, and SQLite through provided scripts/instructions.

 Instructions for importing into MongoDB, though these are untested.

 Let us know how it goes!

 ## Experimental version